DevExpress/aspnet-security-bestpractices/SecurityBestPractices.Mvc/README.md

 ## 10. Downloading Files From External URLs

-Consider a use-case scenario when an web application receives a URL from an end-user, downloads an image file from this URL and saves the file in a database.
-This file is then displayed on the application's page using the Binary Image extension.
+Consider a use-case scenario when a web application receives a URL from an end-user, downloads an image file from this URL and saves the file in a database.
+The Binary Image extension is then used to display this file on the application's page.

 It is often suggested to use the WebClient class to download a file in this scenario: